krittiyaclark/clothing-store/README.md

 # clothing-store

+This is an e-commerce clothing store website I built which is responsive.
+It has a lot of features including Google authentication for sign-in and sign-up, add item to cart, Firebase for storing the user and cart item data, and integrating payment methods with Stripe.

-An e-commerce application using React, Redux, React Router, Firebase, Stripe, React-bootstrap and deploy the application on Heroku.
+I built with React, Redux, React Router, Firebase, Stripe, React-bootstrap and deploy the application on Heroku.

 ## How to clone